KirillFrolov/obsidian/English/Some people prefer to live in a house, while others feel that there are more advantages to living in an apartment.md

 While some individuals are of the opinion that living in a house is more beneficial, others prefer to live in an apartment.
 Both options have their pros and cons and definitely depends on  various factors such as lifestyle and personal preferences.
 The following essay will discuss them both in detail.

 On the one hand, living in a house has a lot of benefits compared to apartments, especially for families with a children.
 Houses typically have lager living areas, additional rooms and outdoor space like backyards.
 This provide an opportunity for children to have their own space to play or even playground.
-More
+Furthermore, houses often located in suburbs, offering  am more peaceful and private environment compared to often crowded and noisy apartment complex.

-closed private backyard  supervision through the window
+On the other hand, living in a house does come with some disadvantages.
+One notable drawback is the higher coast of maintenance and utilities.

-On the other hand, hard to commute school or job supermarket dependent from car or public transport.
+,hard to commute school or job supermarket dependent from car or public transport.
 Bills, keep it in good condition